-California Surf Museum volunteers Bill and Jared road-tripped up the California Coast to San Francisco on a journey to bring back a legendary new board.
+In 2018, California Surf Museum volunteer Bill Schildge and staff member Jared Henderson road-tripped up the California Coast to San Francisco on a journey to bring back a legendary board.

 The 1952 Balsa was made by Matt Kivlin during his tenure as one of Malibu’s most iconic shapers and longboarders.
 Along with the board, Bill and Jared picked up the hand plane Matt used to shape it and a wooden template for the board’s fin.
 Check out their adventure in this fun vlog.